10 Best Hot Desk Booking Software List

 Features, in addition to desk booking, include parking space booking to manage limited parking resources and ensure fair access for all employees, as well as company car reservations with a built-in logbook for tracking usage.
 Dibsido also supports carpooling arrangements, helping employees reduce commuting costs and minimize environmental impact.

-Integrations include Google Calendar, Microsoft Outlook, Google, Slack, and Microsoft.
+Integrations include Google Calendar, Outlook, Slack, Microsoft Teams, and Entra ID.

 Pricing starts from $1.90/user/month (billed annually).
 A free plan is available for up to 20 users and a free trial is available for premium plans.